apex-enterprise-patterns/fflib-apex-mocks/README.md

 Using ApexMocks on Force.com
 ============================

-ApexMocks allows you to write tests to both verify behaviour and stub dependencies:
+ApexMocks allows you to write tests to both verify behaviour and stub dependencies.

+An assumption is made that you are using some form of [Dependency Injection](http://en.wikipedia.org/wiki/Dependency_injection) - for example passing dependencies via a constructor:

+	public MyClass(ClassA.IClassA dependencyA, ClassB.IClassB depdenceyB)

+This allows you to pass mock implementations of depdencies A and B when you want to unit test MyClass.

+Lets assume we've written our own list interface MyList.IList that we want to either verify or stub:

+public class fflib_MyList implements IList
+{
+	public interface IList
+	{
+		void add(String value);
+		String get(Integer index);
+		void clear();
+		Boolean isEmpty();
+	}
+}

 ### verify() behvariour verification